pyrustic/shared/README.md

 ```

 ## Conclusion
-To store collections and binary data in a dossier **without worrying about how they are actually saved**, the `Document` class is the interface to use.
+To store collections and binary data in a dossier **without worrying about how they are actually saved**, the `Dossier` class is the interface to use.

 For more technical details about this class, read its [documentation](https://github.com/pyrustic/shared/blob/master/docs/modules/content/shared/content/classes/Dossier.md#class-dossier).

 # Database
 Intuitive interaction with **SQLite** databases.